Sarah Bond: Career

+Bright Ages review controversy

+In 2022, Bond commissioned a review of the book The Bright Ages: A New History of Medieval Europe for the Los Angeles Review of Books.
+The publication was then accused by historian Mary Rambaran-Olm of rejecting her own critical review, in which she said the book followed a white-centric narrative, in order to protect the authors.
+Bond accused Rambaran-Olm of giving a selective version of the facts and pushed back against her accusations.
+Others became involved in the controversy, and two scholars falsely claimed Rambaran-Olm lied about her race and was not part Black.
+Bond later apologised, condemned the racist attacks against Rambaran-Olm, and deleted her Twitter account.

 Awards

 In 2019 she won the Society for Classical Studies' Outreach Prize for Individuals.
 In her commendation, the SCS praised her expertise on 'an impressive array of subjects with the varied goals of inspiring curiosity and self-reflection...the work Prof. Bond does is highly intelligent—true public scholarship—and a tribute to our discipline.'